The ink on Morgan Joyce

 Anything else you would like to add?

-The ink on Jilda Yancey
+The ink on Venus Starr

 Where did you grow up?